 - Bring along extra memory cards so you can replace a damaged one and also take lots and lots of photos.
-Keep it in a zip-lock bag with a silicon absorbing sachet like you find packaged with electronic goods.
+Keep them in a zip-lock bag with a silicon absorbing sachet like you find packaged with electronic goods.

-- Work out how to attach your camera case to the front of your shoulder straps on your backpack so you can access your camera easily whilst trekking.
+- Work out how to attach your camera to the front of your shoulder straps on your backpack so you can access your camera easily whilst trekking.
 You will take more photos if you can get at the camera easily.
 Having your camera hanging around your neck on a strap will not be safe or work well.

 - Practice taking shots in conditions with lower light (as if you are under a jungle canopy) and conditions where you have lots of backlight.
-If you master these shots you will get better results along the Track.
+If you master these shots you will get better results along the track.

 - Remember to look around and take in the sights at all levels - close to the ground, up high in the trees and behind you.
 Lots to see.

 - Photo permission - it is polite to ask before taking photos of locals in the villages, especially their kids.